Citation, DOI and article data

-In most instances predicting histology based purely on imaging is not possible, with the possible exception of cholesterol polyps in some instances (see below), and thus features that are predictive of benign vs malignant disease should be noted (see benign vs malignant features of gallbladder polyps) 1,6-7.
-Additionally, as adenomas are considered pre-malignant, surgical management is warranted, and thus the important imaging distinction is between a cholesterol polyp and a solid (and thus most likely neoplastic (benign or malignant) lesion) 7.
+In most instances, predicting histology based purely on imaging is not possible, with the possible exception of cholesterol polyps in some instances (see below), and thus features that are predictive of benign vs malignant disease should be noted (see benign vs malignant features of gallbladder polyps) 1,6,7.

-Overall size is probably the most useful indicator of malignancy, with polyps over 10mm in diameter having a malignancy rate of 37-88% 3.
+Overall size is probably the most useful indicator of malignancy, with polyps over 10 mm in diameter having a reported malignancy rate of 37-88% 3.

-Ultrasound is the initial investigation of choice, and is able in most instances to separate cholesterol polyps from those requiring treatment.
-General features of gallbladder polyps are a non shadowing polypoid ingrowth into gallbladder lumen, which is usually immobile unless there is a relatively long pedunculated component.
+Ultrasound is the best initial imaging choice and is often able to separate cholesterol polyps from those requiring treatment.
+General features of gallbladder polyps are a non-shadowing polypoid ingrowth into gallbladder lumen, which is usually immobile unless there is a relatively long pedunculated component.